YichengDWu/MoYe.jl/docs/src/manual/broadcast.md

 a .- b
 ```
 ## On GPU
-Broadcasting on device should just work:
+(In-place) broadcasting on device should just work:

 ```julia
 julia> function f()